-Qualified individuals outside the university, upon the recommendation of the head of the academic unit and approval of the Graduate College, may serve as members of thesis and dissertation committees; however, such individuals may not serve as chairs or cochairs (unless they have affiliated faculty status).
-With the approval of the academic unit and the dean of the Graduate College, former ASU faculty with students completing their degrees may continue to serve as cochairs.
-At least half of the committee must be faculty from ASU Main.
+Qualified individuals outside the university, upon the recommendation of the head of the academic unit and approval of the Division of Graduate Studies, may serve as members of thesis and dissertation committees; however, such individuals may not serve as chairs or cochairs (unless they have affiliated faculty status).
+With the approval of the academic unit and the dean of graduate studies, former ASU faculty with students completing their degrees may continue to serve as cochairs.
+At least half of the committee must be faculty from ASU.